There are two basic types of car transmissions in the world: Automatic and manual. Both channel the power generated by the engine to the drive wheels.

 In a bid to boost consumer acceptance, car companies sometimes offer CVT-equipped cars with shift paddles that select preprogrammed ratios to mimic the gears in a regular automatic.
 Not every motorist will appreciate living with a CVT.
 Our advice is to try before you buy.

 CVTs are in countless cars on the Japanese market, and they’re becoming increasingly common in the United States.
-The Subaru Crosstrek, the Mitsubishi Outlander Sport, the Honda CR-V, and the Chevrolet Spark are among the models that come with a CVT.
+The Subaru Crosstrek, the Mitsubishi Outlander Sport, and the Honda CR-V are among the models that come with a CVT.
 Additionally, some performance cars — notably the Subaru WRX — offer a CVT instead of a standard automatic.

 Which transmission is right for me?